pmhuizinga/GraphTool/readme.md

 ## <a id="description"></a>Description
 There seems to be more and more need for information that is 'hidden' within an organization.
 Excel sheets, word documents, Confluence pages, etc.

-Easy to use to tool for small scale or ad-hoc graph analytics.
-Users should be able to add new nodes and edges fast and easy.
-Make inventory of entities and their relations
-Could be used as master data set
-Read data from multiple sources and transform into graph, sources can be: emails, jira, confluence, word documents, etc.
-Graphical interface using d3.js
-Containerized
-Deployable in AWS
-The tool should supply several analytical options, like:
-- shortest path to node y
-- basic graph analytics: degree, centrality, betweenness
-- proces analytics based on edge types
-- show semantical problems caused by using different namings for the same entity

 ## <a id="goal"></a>Goal
 - easy to use tool for adding and maintaining entities and relations